loopsocial/eredis_sub/README.md

 - Publishes binary messages to Redis Pub/Sub channels.
 - Subscribes to channels and calls a handler function when a message is received.

-## Why not use `Phoenix.PubSub`?

-Because multiple applications in many programming languages can use Redis Pub/Sub, but they don't serialize their binary messages according to `Phoenix` schema.

-## Why not use `eredis` directly?

-That's also a great option.
-With `EredisSub` Elixir abstraction we intend to hide Erlang specific knowledge, for example Erlang strings and OTP processes.
-We changed the API to let clients subscribe a handler function to a Pub/Sub channel, similar to how [`:telemetry`](https://hexdocs.pm/telemetry/readme.html) attaches handlers.

-We sacrificed flexibility on client process architecture, for a simpler mental model.
-If you need to handle message passing or a pool of processes, for example to handle heavier loads, use `:eredis` directly.

 ## Usage

 ### Publish